On Atomic Registers and Randomized Consensus in M&M Systems: Model outline

-\begin{assumption} The bag $L=\{S_1, S_2,\dots, S_m\}$ of subsets of $\Pi = \{ p_1 , p_2 , \ldots p_n \}$ is such that every process in $\Pi$ is in at least one of the subsets $S_j$ of $L$. \end{assumption}
+\begin{assumption} The bag $L=\{S_1, S_2,\dots, S_m\}$ of subsets of $\Pi = \{ p_1 , p_2 , \ldots, p_n \}$ is such that every process in $\Pi$ is in at least one of the subsets $S_j$ of $L$. \end{assumption}

-We now explain why making this assumption does not strengthen the system $\mathcal{S}_{L}$ induced by $L$.
-Given a bag $L$ that does \emph{not} satisfy the above assumption, we can construct a bag $L'$ that satisfies the assumption as follows: for every process $p_i$~in~$\Pi$ that is \emph{not} contained in any $S_j$ of $L$, we can add the singleton set $\{ p_i \}$ to $L$.
+This assumption can be made without loss of generality because it does not strengthen the system $\mathcal{S}_{L}$ induced by $L$.
+In fact, given a bag $L$ that does \emph{not} satisfy the above assumption, we can construct a bag that satisfies the assumption as follows: for every process $p_i$~in~$\Pi$ that is not contained in any $S_j$ of $L$, we can add the singleton set $\{ p_i \}$ to $L$.
 Let $L'$ be the resulting bag.
-By Definition~\ref{gmm}(\ref{tre}) above, adding $\{ p_i \}$ to $L$ results in adding a local register to the induced system $\mathcal{S}_{L}$, namely, an atomic register that $p_i$ (trivially) shares only with itself.
+By Definition~\ref{gmm}(\ref{tre}) above, adding $\{ p_i \}$ to $L$ results in adding only a \emph{local} register to the induced system $\mathcal{S}_{L}$, namely, an atomic register that $p_i$ (trivially) shares only with itself.
 So $\mathcal{S}_{L'}$ is just $\mathcal{S}_{L}$ with some additional local registers.
+Note that a pure message-passing system (with no shared memory) with $n$ processes $p_1 , p_2 , \ldots, p_n$ is modeled by the system $\mathcal{S}_{L}$ where $L = \{ \{ p_1 \} , \{ p_2 \} , \ldots ,\{ p_n \} \}$.